Better dead than red: Other languages

 The phrases may have been invented or inspired by Germans.
 Folklorist Mac E. Barrick linked it to Lewwer duad üs Slaav ("better dead than a slave"), a phrase used by Prussian poet Detlev von Liliencron in his ballad Pidder Lüng.
 Later, in Nazi Germany, Slav replaced Slaav, giving the anti-Slavic "better dead than a Slav".

 Also during the Nazi period, lieber tot als rot ("better dead than red") was used as a slogan.
 It is unclear whether it was the inspiration for either of the English phrases.
 The opposite slogan, lieber rot als tot ("better red than dead"), was popular among German speakers during the Cold War as well.

 In the strong pacifist movement in France in 1937, Jean Giono, a leading spokesman, asked, "What's the worst that can happen if Germany invades France?
 Become Germans?
 For my part, I prefer being a living German to being a dead Frenchman."

 Another version of the phrase took hold in Francoist Spain, adapted to Antes roja que rota ("better red than broken"), in reference to the threat posed by separatist groups in the regions of Catalonia and the Basque Country.

+In Romania, during the Golaniad protest of 1990, a song Imnul golanilor by Cristian Pațurcă was written, that has become an anthem of the revolt.
+It contains the words Mai bine mort, decât comunist, which means Better dead than communist.